-- [OHR] Receives and reviews applicants - [Chief Officer] Names Hiring Manager and informs Human Resources - [OHR] Submits applicant materials to Hiring Manager - [Hiring Manager] Recruits Selection Committee - [Hiring Manager] Reviews confidentiality and conflict of interest issues - [Hiring Manager] Works with Committee to define selection matrix and develops questions to be used with all candidates - [Hiring Manager] Sets up and conducts interviews prioritizing candidates based on matrix and Committee feedback.
-Contact References. - In the case of Faculty, Chief Officer, Coach, or Director, the President will conduct an additional interview with the recommended candidate.
-If candidate is declined, the President will interview further candidates in the order of their recommendation or request the Committee continue its search. - [Hiring Manager] If the hiring manager was assigned by a Chief Officer or Director, a recommendation will be submitted by the Hiring Manager to the Chief Officer. - [Hiring ManagerChief Officer] Submits recommendation to the Office of Human - [OHR] Requests an offer to go to the candidate while in communication with candidate about benefits.
-Provides the COS-candidate and hiring manager with the benefits worksheet - [COS] Submits an Job Offer Letter and benefits worksheet to the candidate - [OHR] After COS confirms receipt of Job Offer Letter, OHR completes background check

-5.2.9.3 Hiring Process

-- [OHR] Provides an Employment Agreement - [OHR] Notify unsuccessful candidates and candidates not selected for an interview. - [Hiring Manager] Collects all notes, matrix scores, minutes, copies of resumes, etc., from interview process to Human Resources.

-[Hiring Manager] Submits bio information, professional picture, and announcement to Marketing for PR purposes Notifies campus of new hire.

-5.3 ONBOARDING PROCESS

-When an employee starts at Central Christian College of Kansas, they will fulfill the new employee checklist as provided by Human Resources in the Business Office and work with the Office of the President.
-This new employee checklist will ensure that the employee will meet with each department on campus for an onboarding process.
-Each new employee with receive a T-shirt from Central Christian College that will be given while fulfilling the Admissions part of the checklist.
-The shirt will be charged to the hiring department.

-The Hiring Manager and Human Resources will assign a mentor for each new employee (that is not their direct supervisor) that is available for the first 60 days of employment.
-Ideally, the mentor would be a co-worker that works at least semi-closely with the new hire.
-The mentor should be a resource for general questions and support.
+1280 [Hiring Manager] - Reviews confidentiality and conflict of interest issues 1281 [Hiring Manager] - Works with Committee to define selection matrix and develops 1282 questions to be used with all candidates 1283 [Hiring Manager] - Sets up and conducts interviews - prioritizing candidates based on 1284 matrix and Committee feedback.
+Contact References.
+1285 In the case of Faculty, Chief Officer, Coach, or Director, the President will 1286 conduct an additional interview with the recommended candidate.
+If candidate 1287 is declined, the President will interview further candidates in the order of their 1288 recommendation or request the Committee continue its search.
+1289 [Hiring Manager] - If the hiring manager was assigned by a Chief Officer or Director, a 1290 recommendation will be submitted by the Hiring Manager to the Chief Officer.
+1291 [Chief Officer] - Submits recommendation to the Office of Human Resources 1292 [OHR] Requests an offer to go to the candidate while in communication with candidate 1293 about benefits.
+Provides the candidate and hiring manager with the benefits worksheet.
+1294 [COS] Submits an Job Offer Letter and benefits worksheet to the candidate 1295 [OHR] - After COS confirms receipt of Job Offer Letter, OHR completes background 1296 check 1297 5.2.9.3 Hiring Process 1298 [OHR] - Provides an Employment Agreement 1299 [OHR] - Notify unsuccessful candidates and candidates not selected for an interview.
+1300 [Hiring Manager] - Collects all notes, matrix scores, minutes, copies of resumes, etc., 1301 from interview process to Human Resources.
+1302 [Hiring Manager] Notifies campus of new hire.
+5.3 ONBOARDING PROCESS 1303 1304 When an employee starts at Central Christian College of Kansas, they will fulfill the new employee 1305 checklist as provided by Human Resources in the Business Office.
+This new employee checklist will 1306 ensure that the employee will meet with each department on campus for an onboarding process.
+Each 1307 new employee with receive a T-shirt from Central Christian College that will be given while fulfilling the 1308 Admissions part of the checklist.
+1309 The Hiring Manager and Human Resources will assign a mentor for each new employee (that is not their 1310 direct supervisor) that is available for the first 60 days of employment.
+Ideally, the mentor would be a 1311 co-worker that works at least semi-closely with the new hire.
+The mentor should be a resource for 1312 general questions and support.

-The Hiring Manager and Human Resources will work together in setting up at least three days' worth of lunches within the first week of employment with various Central employees to help the new employee acclimate.
+- 1313 The Hiring Manager and Human Resources will work together in setting up at least three days' worth of - 1314 lunches within the first week of employment with various Central employees to help the new employee - 1315 acclimate.
 At least one of these lunches must be with their mentor.
-Lunches may be taken in the cafeteria or off campus and all funds will be charged to the hiring department.
-Cafeteria meals can be charged using the department's cafeteria charge card or by notifying the cafeteria director.
-Please notify Accounts Payable if a school credit is needed for off campus lunches.
+Lunches may be taken in the - 1316 cafeteria or off campus and all funds will be charged to the hiring department.
+Cafeteria meals can be - charged using the department's cafeteria charge card or by notifying the cafeteria director.
+Please notify - 1318 Accounts Payable if a school credit is needed for off campus lunches.

-5.4 EMPLOYMENT RECORDS
+1319 5.4 EMPLOYMENT RECORDS